 Yep, my first international flight was to the fabulous City of Lights, marking my first journey as a world traveling dog.
 I spent a whole month human and dog-watching (and sniffing) at cafes, roaming around the Jardin des Tuileries (chasing down the fancy female chiens) and chomping on beef bourguignon.
 Mmm mmm.

 #4 I was crated most of my life before being rescued.

 For those of you who have been sniffing me out for a while know that I’m a rescue (again, I urge all humans to PLEASE ADOPT, DON’T SHOP to save a life).
-Before adoption by my current humans, I was crated for an average of 16-18 hours daily in the garage with the sweetest pit bull named Cleo.
+Before adoption by my current humans, I was crated for an average of 16-18+ hours daily in the garage with the sweetest pit bull named Cleo.
 I had never set foot inside a warm house or slept on a comfy human bed.
 Now, I OWN every room I walk my paws in!
-Although crate-training is a personal choice and ultimately up to the dog parent, I strongly support other ways to potty-train your dog.
+Although crate-training is a personal choice and ultimately up to the dog parent, I strongly support giving your dog a crate-free life as there are more effective, humane ways to potty-train your dog.

 #5 I hate brushing my teeth, but will do it for food.